Episode 1 (Twin Peaks): Events

 Cooper takes breakfast at the Great Northern Hotel, enjoying a "damn fine cup of coffee" as Audrey Horne (Sherilyn Fenn) introduces herself and begins flirting with him.
 He makes his way to the sheriff's department, where he and Sheriff Truman (Michael Ontkean) discuss the day's plans.
 They interview Dr Hayward (Warren Frost) who has had an autopsy conducted on Palmer's body.
-They learn that Laura had had sex with at least three men the night she died.
+They learn that Laura had sex with at least three men the night she died.

 Waitress Shelley Johnson (Mädchen Amick) is about to leave for work when her abusive husband Leo (Eric Da Re) demands she do more laundry.
 She finds a bloodstained shirt among Leo's clothes and hides it before he notices.
 However, he later realizes that it has gone missing.
 When she returns home that night, he questions her about its whereabouts, and savagely beats her with a bar of soap in a sock.

-Cooper interviews Hurley about a video of Laura and Donna Hayward (Lara Flynn Boyle); Hurley had denied him being present the day it was taken but Cooper notices a reflection of his motorcycle in the video.
+Cooper interviews Hurley about a video of Laura and Donna Hayward (Lara Flynn Boyle); Hurley had denied his being present the day it was taken but Cooper notices a reflection of his motorcycle in the video.
 Cooper confronts Hurley about the affair he was having with Palmer, and about her cocaine habit.
 Hurley admits seeing Palmer the night she died but denies killing her.
 James' uncle Ed Hurley (Everett McGill) comes to the sheriff's department to pick his nephew up.
 Ed tells Truman that he was drugged the previous night at The Roadhouse, the town's bar; he suspects bartender Jacques Renault (Walter Olkewicz) was responsible.
 Cooper takes a telephone call from his colleague Albert Rosenfield, who is on his way to aid the investigation.
 Meanwhile, Briggs and his friend Mike Nelson (Gary Hershberger) are in a jail cell, discussing money they owe to Leo.
 The $10,000 they were meant to pay him is in a safe deposit box owned by Palmer, which they can now no longer access.
 They are later released by Cooper, who warns them not to approach James Hurley.
 The scene fade cuts into a short clip from the VHS tape of Palmer dancing outdoors, and pauses on a close up of her face.
 The words "Help Me" can be heard.